 The MMR vaccine immunisation schedule for women of childbearing age is two doses with a gap of at least 28 days between the two doses.
 In case a woman has not taken the vaccination and gets pregnant, then she must wait for the dose till her delivery.
 It is suggested not to take the dose during the time of pregnancy.

 Also, the MMR vaccine is safe for breastfeeding mothers.
 It is because the vaccination does not interfere with the course of breastfeeding, and hence, the baby will not be affected.

 Who Should Get the Measles, Mumps, and Rubella (MMR) Vaccine?

 On a general basis, anyone 18 years of age or more who was born after 1965 must get at least one dose of the MMR vaccine.
 The only exception is when a person can show records of having all the three diseases.

-- Pregnant women must not take the MMR vaccine as it might lead to some risks for the baby.
-Women planning a pregnancy must take the vaccination in advance.
+- Pregnant women must not take the MMR vaccine as it may lead to some risks for the baby.
+Women planning a pregnancy must take vaccination in advance.